trbutler/virtualmin-tools/README.md

     - Add `include /etc/nginx/upstreamConfig/*;` to your NGINX http block in `/etc/nginx/nginx.conf`.

-- Run `syncNginxProxy.pl --enable-proxy` to initialize configuration, including moving Apache to private ports accessible to NGINX, but not to the public. *Note: if you are already using non-standard ports, you must complete this step manually instead, see "Manually Apache Configuration" below.*
+- Run `syncNginxProxy --enable-proxy` to initialize configuration, including moving Apache to private ports accessible to NGINX, but not to the public. *Note: if you are already using non-standard ports, you must complete this step manually instead, see "Manually Apache Configuration" below.*

 - Under Virtualmin -> Server Templates -> Default Settings -> Website for domain, modify "Port number for virtual hosts" to `81` and "Port number for SSL virtual hosts" to `444`.
 Meanwhile, set "External port number for virtual hosts" to `80` and "External port number for SSL virtual hosts" to `443`.

 ## Manual Apache Configuration

-You should ordinarily use `syncNginxProxy.pl --enable-proxy` to accomplish the following, but if there are non-standard configuration elements hindering the automated process, here are the steps for preparing Apache for the proxy configuration:
+You should ordinarily use `syncNginxProxy --enable-proxy` to accomplish the following, but if there are non-standard configuration elements hindering the automated process, here are the steps for preparing Apache for the proxy configuration:

 - Adjust Apache to listen on ports 81 and 444 by replacing the `Listen` directives in `/etc/apache2/ports.conf` for 80 and 443 to 81 and 444, respectively.
 (These ports should **not** be opened on your firewall, these are purely for NGINX to access).